 Pancreatic Cancer: Symptoms, Causes, Treatment

-Cancer is among the top 5 causes of death in the EU, US, and globally.
+Cancer is one of the significant causes of death in the EU, US, and worldwide

-Cancer is a condition that occurs when specific body cells start growing abnormally due to gene mutation.
+The condition occurs when specific body cells start growing abnormally due to gene mutation.

 They start growing aggressively, depriving the affected organs of nutrients, resulting in the failure of that organ.